-DEPARTMENT OF STATE, Washington, June 22, 1995.
+DEPARTMENT OF STATE, Washington, August 3, 1995.

+The President,

-The PRESIDENT, The White House.
+The White House.

-THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of the Republic of Trinidad and Tobago Concerning the Encouragement and Reciprocal Protection of Investment, with Protocol, signed at Washington on September 26, 1994.
-I recommend that this Treaty, with Protocol, be transmitted to the Senate for its advice and consent to ratification.
+THE PRESIDENT: I have the honor to submit to you the Treaty Between the Government of the United States of America and the Government of the Republic of Albania Concerning the Encouragement and Reciprocal Protection of Investment, with Annex and Protocol, signed at Washington on January 11, 1995.
+I recommend that this Treaty, with Annex and Protocol, be transmitted to the Senate for its advice and consent to ratification.

-The bilateral investment treaty (BIT) with Trinidad and Tobago is the third such treaty between the United States and a member of the Caribbean Community (CARICOM).
-The Treaty is based on the view that an open investment policy contributes to economic growth.
-This Treaty will assist the Republic of Trinidad and Tobago in its efforts to develop its economy by creating conditions more favorable for U.S. private investment and thus strengthen the development of its private sector.
+The bilateral investment treaty (BIT) with Albania is based on the view that an open investment policy contributes to economic growth.
+This Treaty will assist Albania in its efforts to develop its economy by creating conditions more favorable for U.S. private investment and thus strengthen the development of its private sector.
 It is U.S. policy, however, to advise potential treaty partners during BIT negotiations that conclusion of such a treaty does not necessarily result in immediate increases in private U.S. investment flows.

 To date, twenty-one BITs are in force for the United States with Argentina, Bangladesh, Bulgaria, Cameroon, the Congo, the Czech Republic, Egypt, Grenada, Kazakhstan, Kyrgyzstan, Moldova, Morocco, Panama, Poland, Romania, Senegal, Slovakia, Sri Lanka, Tunisia, Turkey, and Zaire.
-In addition to the Treaty with Trinidad and Tobago, the United States has signed, but not yet brought into force, BITs with Albania, Armenia, Belarus, Ecuador, Estonia, Georgia, Haiti, Jamaica, Lativa, Mongolia, Russia, Ukraine and Uzbekistan.
+In addition to the Treaty with Albania, the United States has signed, but not yet brought into force, BITs with Armenia, Belarus, Ecuador, Estonia, Georgia, Haiti, Jamaica, Latvia, Mongolia, Russia, Trinidad and Tobago, Ukraine, and Uzbekistan.